 There are a few reasons why I consider ATX power supplies to be perfect for projects using an ESP32 or ESP8266.
 For starters, you can buy them for relatively little money, especially if you scour the second-hand market.
 ATX power supplies generally have a large fan, keeping all the components cool while not being all too noisy.
 Bench power supplies will often use a miniscule fan which has to spin fast to keep up.

-Finally, what might be a downside for more experienced makers, but, for me personally is an upside, you only get what you need.
-You don’t have to twist any knobs or adjust and levers.
+Finally, what might be a downside for more experienced makers, but, for me, is an upside, you only get what you need.
+You don’t have to twist any knobs or adjust any levers.
 All you get is clean 3.3 V, 5 V, and 12 V. Nothing more and nothing less.

 Decoding the 24-pin ATX power supply connector